 Some academic units have additional requirements.
-Students seeking admission to K-8 or secondary education programs (7-12) should consult the Office of Student Services in the College of Education (480/965-5555) to determine if there are additional admission requirements for their teaching fields.
+Students seeking admission to ITC programs should consult the Office of Student Services in the College of Education (480/965-5555) to determine if there are additional admission requirements for their teaching fields.

 Information on deadline dates and applications can be downloaded via the Web at coe.asu.edu/oss/admission.